Do you suspect your car or truck has a loose battery cable? This could affect the whole electrical system, especially the ignition equipment.

 What Causes Loose Battery Cables?

 Corrosion is the other main problem leading to loose battery cables.
 As rust builds up, it eats away at the metal surfaces and creates a barrier, interfering with the connection.
-It’s also not a conductor, which will further inhibit the current flow.
+It’s also not a conductor, which will further inhibit the electrical flow.

 Will A Loose Battery Cable Kill The Battery?